José Ángel Rosabal Fajardo

-'José Ángel Rosabal Fajardo', was born in Manzanillo, Cuba, in August 1935.
+José Ángel Rosabal Fajardo (born August 1935) is a Cuban artist.
 He works in painting, drawing, engraving and even table design.
 He was part of the group Diez Pintores Concretos.

+Life

+José Ángel Rosabal Fajardo was born in Manzanillo, Cuba in August 1935.

-Individual Exhibitions
+Individual exhibitions

 He has had many exhibitions of his pieces.
 The first one was in 1959 named "Exposición Rosabal".
 Galería del Prado, Havana, Cuba.
-In 1972 he exhibited his works at the Oller Gallery, New York City, U.S.
+In 1972 he exhibited his works at the Oller Gallery, New York City, United States.